patrickbryant1/Umol/README.md

 pip install rdkit-pypi
 ```

-You also have to install a conda environment for OpenMM.
+You also have to install a conda environment for OpenMM used in the protein relaxation.
-To install miniconda, see: https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html
+To do this, first install miniconda, see: https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html

 ```
 conda create -c conda-forge --name openmm openmm